 Project partners worked collaboratively to develop the guidelines, which benefited from an advisory committee of subject-matter experts, a working group of B.C. health authority representatives, and a task force of building design and climate risk management professionals, in addition to the core project team.
-All regional and provincial health organizations contributed to the guidelines, as well as a number of consulting firms and one public sector organization (BC Housing).
+All regional and provincial health organizations contributed to the guidelines, and 10 consulting firms and one public sector organization (BC Housing) provided significant in-kind contributions.

-As the project moved forward, the guidelines gained sufficient credibility and momentum to foster the development of a health capital policy by the B.C.
-Ministry of Health in 2021.
+As the project moved forward, the guidelines gained sufficient credibility and momentum to support the development of a Carbon Neutral and Climate Resilient Health Care Facilities policy, as part of the Health Capital Policy Manual updated by the BC Ministry of Health in 2021.